Troubleshooting Tips for Virtual CatchUps

 • While it's not ideal, try switching off the camera

 Generally, bandwidth is associated with download and upload speeds.
 Fast buffering on a site like YouTube is typically indicative of good bandwidth.
 Again, keep in mind that video calls do not have the option to buffer!
 You're talking live, with others.
 As described above, that's why packet loss is really important.
+Having said that, bandwidth of course is key, too.
+When in a video call your browser will only use as much download/upload data as it needs.
+A 8 person call will use more bandwidth than a 2 person call.

 Quick Fix: 5 Tips